How does the new law affect you?

 As an owner of unit titled property, you are automatically a member of the body corporate for that property.

-It is essential that owners work with a specialist body corporate manager to implement the new legal obligations and ensure they comply with them.
-New rules and procedures have been introduced which affect all aspects of owning a unit titled property.
+It is essential that owners work with a specialist body corporate manager to ensure that the legal obligations imposed upon Bodies Corporate are complied with.
+Recent changes to the rules and procedures governing Bodies Corporate affect all aspects of owning a unit titled property.
 Here are a few examples:

 - A body corporate must have one or more funds to deal with matters such as long term maintenance, capital improvement and operational expenses.

-- The manner in which levies are calculated has been changed with the introduction of an Ownership Interest and a Utility Interest.
-If you have not paid your levies, you cannot vote.
+- The manner in which levies are calculated is determined by Ownership Interest and a Utility Interest.

-- There are new disclosure requirements when selling a unit.
+- Substantial disclosure requirements have been introduced in May 2023 which apply when selling a unit.